gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Update to the Scala Zinc compiler

 The Scala Zinc compiler has been upgraded to version 1.2.5.
-This should fix some Scala incremental compilation bugs and was reported as significantly improving performance.
+This fixes some Scala incremental compilation bugs and is reported as significantly improving performance.
+If you used to override the Zinc compiler version, be aware that the minimal version is now 1.2.0.

 ## Fixed issues